alexandershov/goslow/README.md

 ## Why?
-Sometimes you need to test how does your application handle slow/buggy external API responses.
+Sometimes you need to test how your application handles slow/buggy external API responses.
 Goslow can help you with that (as long as you can easily configure API server domain name).